Cannabis Made Clear

 What we do know is that cannabis seems to help those living with insomnia or poor sleep quality in addition to other conditions.
 For instance, both THC and CBD tend to produce better sleep outcomes in people who have fibromyalgia and multiple sclerosis.
 It’s unclear whether this is because the cannabinoids act directly on the mechanisms of sleep or because they help minimize pain and anxiety that may otherwise disrupt it.

 There’s not a lot of consistent, comprehensive research on cannabis and sleep.
-While cannabis consumption may offer benefits in the short-term when used for sleep alone, the evidence for the benefits of long-term use is not currently strong enough.
+While cannabis consumption may offer benefits in the short-term when used for sleep alone, the evidence for the benefits of long-term use is not currently strong enough to provide definitive answers.
 But for now, we can reasonably make these conclusions.

 - Dose matters.
 Lower THC doses and higher CBD doses are associated with better sleep outcomes, while higher THC and lower CBD doses are associated with worse ones.